AddyMills/RB-Tools/README.md

 ## Acknowledgements

-No code outside of my own was used.
-However, I would like to extend special thanks to Maxton and PikminGuts92 for having 010 templates available to figure these scripts out
+No code outside of my own was used in the Python scripts.
+However, DTXTool by maxton (with edits from InvoxiPlayGames) is used as a dependency for one of the scripts to make an RB3 song package.
+I would also like to extend special thanks to Maxton and PikminGuts92 for having 010 templates available to figure these scripts out

+DTXTool Repo Link: https://github.com/AddyMills/DtxCS (forked from InvoxiPlayGames who forked it from Maxton)